aaronblondeau/aaronblondeau_com/posts/may_2025/pocketbase_firebase_stuido.md

 cover: /assets/images/pb_and_fs.png
 ---

-I needed an excuse to try out the new Firebase Studio so I decided to try and develop a PocketBase backend on it.
+I needed an excuse to try out [Firebase Studio](https://firebase.studio/) so I decided to try and develop a PocketBase backend on it.
 It didn't work right out of the box, but it was fairly easy to get going.

 First, create a Go project in Firebase Studio.
 Use "API server" as the environment.